ardalis/ddd-vet-sample/README.md

 Finally, if you have to adjust the connection strings for the database to use your version of LocalDB (or SQL Express or whatever) you will need to update these in several places:

 * FrontDesk web.config
+* FrontDesk SharedDatabaseManagementTools SharedDatabaseTests app.config
 * VetClinicPublic web.config
 * MessagingConfig.cs in both solutions

 Basically you should search both solutions for `(LocalDb)\MSSQLLocalDB` and replace it with whatever local SQL Server database you're using.

+To create the application/domain database you should run the unit test in SharedDatabaseTests - `SharedDatabaseContextShould.BuildModel`

+The message queue database is created by the SetupSQLServiceBroker script above, and is called `ServiceBrokerTest`.